thnnx/Proj_BikeCycleShare/README.md

     - Duration on how long Member and Casual rider are using the bike in a Month and Day of week.

-    - Results of analysis will be used to design marketing strategies to convert Casual riders into annual Members.
+<b>Results of analysis will be used to design marketing strategies to convert Casual riders into annual Members.</b>

 ## Metrics
 - Total Rides - sum of number of rides for the last 12 months (week / day of week)